varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

   vcl
   vcl_examples

-Before you get to Varnish, You want to **get varnish**.
+Before you get to Varnish, You want to **get Varnish**.
 You have two choices:

-- Install **Binary Packages**
+- Install **binary packages**
-- Compile It yourself from **source code**
+- Compile it yourself from **source code**

-We have packages for a bunch of operating systems and we have the open source project available on github.
+We have packages for a number of operating systems, and we have the open source project available on Github.

-If you plan to get Varnish Plus, check out `products at our website`_
+If you plan to subscribe to Varnish Plus, check out `products at our website`_

-**Installing Varnish with Binary Packages**
+**Installing Varnish with binary packages**
 -------------------------------------------

-If you just want to get started with installation on your machine.
+To just get started with installation on your machine:

 Requirements
 ............

-Your choice of Operating System, preferably UNIX.
+Your choice of operating system, preferably UNIX.
-Below we have some helpful commands to get you started for your choice of OS.
+Below we have some helpful commands to get you started with your choice of OS.

 Choosing OS
 -----------